PikoStudios/Muzzle/CONTRIBUTING.md

 Muzzle follows PascalCase and snake_case.

 **When to follow PascalCase** <br>
-PascalCase Should only be followed for Initialization/Exiting functions.
+PascalCase Should only be followed for Initialization/Exiting functions and types.
 For example, the code to show a blank window:
 ```c
 #define MUZZLE_DEPS
 #include <Muzzle.h>